Jamothey/Application-1/README.md

+James Eyler
+ja459209

+THEME: SPACE SYSTEMS
+This system is used to show when messages (data packets) are both recieved and later process, I used two different messages to shows this but also still followed the guidelines of having the print_task having a period of 10s.
+I have the green LED indicating that the messages are being recieved (green for good) and have the blinking process have a period of 500ms as the assignment asked.

 ANALYSIS / ENGINEERING:
 1. VARYING PRIORITIES
    - When changing the print task priority to a higher priority than the blink task priority, there was not